MariaDB Setup

 Install MariaDB

-Start by verifying that the required packages software-properties-common
+Start by verifying that the required packages apt-transport-https

 are installed.

-Add the MariaDB repository for your applicable distribution to the sources list.
+Add the MariaDB repository for the correct distribution to the sources list.

 .